jamjon3/grails-jgit/README.md

 ```
 withJGit() { rf ->
-  # do stuff on the jgit class using it's methods
+  # do stuff on the jgit class using its methods
 }
 ```